-With the planned IPO of VinFast, the EV car-brand native to Vietnam and first of its country, the industrial prowess of Vietnam is about to explode onto the world’s consciousness.
+With the filing of the VinFast IPO (Dec 2022 or early 2023), the EV car-brand native to Vietnam and first of its country, the industrial prowess of Vietnam is about to explode onto the world’s consciousness.
 This is remarkable for a country that was, within living memory, one of the poorest in the world.
 Due to the country’s economic liberalizations and highly-technical workforce, the South-East Asian country has become the preferred manufacturing base for top-tier global brands.

 Behind VinFast is VinGroup (HOSE:VIC): Vietnam’s largest privately-run, publicly-traded company, with tendrils in everything from real estate, to private education, to AI — like a Vietnamese Samsung.